pasiekak/Dronity-Server-Side/README.md

 ```npm
 npm test
 ```
-8. Optional: Change name of _example_.pem to cert.pem and key.pem and fill them with your key and certificate
+8. Change name of _example_.pem to cert.pem and key.pem and fill them with your key and certificate.
+Otherwise https and secure websocket wont work.
 9. Run project
 ```npm
 npm run dev